The property of a substance or material which oppose the flow of electricity through it is called resistance OR,

 Good to Know:

 When solving electric circuits for finding resistance and you are not sure which one should you take into account whether AC or DC resistances, then, if the current passed is AC, then take AC resistance else if the current passed is DC, take DC resistance.
-EasyEDA: A Powerful Free Circuit, Simulation & PCB Design Tool
+From Schematic Drawing to PCB Production, Just Need One Tool